 I don;t know if medium.com is my size, I am just thinking more clearly about it.

 The post "Does The Web Come in My Own Size?
-Or Only Medium?" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2016/08/my-own-size/) on August 6, 2016.
+Or Only Medium?" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (https://cogdogblog.com/2016/08/my-own-size/) on August 6, 2016.